IconoclastLabs/newclear/README.md

 ## Usage

+### Run either of these lovely commands and then take a LONG walk.

+`[bundle exec] rake nuke`

+`nuke` clears everything.
+Which actually just runs `rake clean:all && reset-sim && bundle && pod setup && rake pod:install`

 `[bundle exec] rake newclear`

-Which actually just runs `bundle exec rake clean:all && reset-sim && bundle && bundle exec pod setup && bundle exec rake pod:install && bundle exec rake`
+`newclear` gives you a new and clear run of your build.
+This runs `nuke` and then `rake`.

 ## Contributing